Special Education Schools Admission

 Experience The Children’s Guild Schools Difference

 Special Education Schools Admissions

 If you have questions about enrolling a child at our special education schools or other admissions requirements, the answer may be in the FAQs.

-The Children’s Guild Alliance offers special education school programs for children and youth ages 5-21 who are behavior-disordered, autistic, and/or have multiple disabilities and demonstrate behaviors that interfere with attending regular school programs.
+The Children’s Guild offers special education school programs for children and youth ages 5-21 who have a diagnosis of:

 - Schedule an IEP team meeting at your child’s local school.
 Before you can enroll your child in The Children’s Guild, you must schedule a meeting with your child’s IEP team.
 The team will discuss your child’s needs; and if necessary, refer your child to a non-public school such as The Children’s Guild.

 - The school district will contact The Children’s Guild.
 We want to know your child’s IEP requirements, and we want to tell you about the programs and services we offer.